svc-design/gitops/docs/gpu-k8s-role.md

 2. **Install NVIDIA drivers and container runtime** on the target hosts so that Kubernetes can access GPU resources.
 3. **Verify GPU access** by deploying the official NVIDIA device plugin and running a small CUDA workload.

-The following command is used to create the cluster:
+The following command is used to create the cluster (example with one master and one worker):

 ```bash
 sealos run \